AzureIoTGBB/iot-edge-configuration-manager/README.md

 ## Solution goals

 The goal of this solution is as follows:
-* Ability to visually define and configure an IoT Edge workload using PowerApps.
+* Ability to define and configure an IoT Edge workload using PowerApps.
 * Ability to configure a fleet of IoT Edge devices using REST API.
 * Ability to build configuration management like concepts for IoT Edge.
 * Ability to enable Operations team to manage Azure IoT Edge workloads.